Welcome to Freshman Seminar!

 What is Freshman Seminar?

-Freshman Seminars are not lecture courses, but are instead classes where students and faculty actively engage with one another as they discuss course materials.
-In addition, students and faculty will participate in a variety of co-curricular experiences over the course of the semester where they leave the classroom.
-For example, a seminar might go to an art opening, attend a book festival, or work on a service project with a local non-profit organization.
+Freshman Seminars are not lecture courses; they are classes where students and faculty actively engage with one another as they discuss course materials.
+In addition, students and faculty will participate in a variety of co-curricular experiences over the course of the semester where they leave the classroom virtually.
+For example, a seminar might “go to” an art opening or a book festival or work on a service project with a local non-profit organization.

 What is the Common Theme?

 Every year, St. Edward’s chooses a Common Theme that guides programming and discussions across campus.
 You will discuss the theme in your Freshman Seminars and some of the events you and your classmates attend will be related to the theme.
-For fall 2020 we're excited to announce that our incoming students will read Hello World: Being Human in the Age of Algorithms by Hannah Fry.
+We're excited to announce that our theme for 2020 is Data & Justice and that our incoming students will read a book related to the theme, Hello World: Being Human in the Age of Algorithms by Hannah Fry.